-- Williams Complaint - District's Williams Uniform Complaint Procedures, AR 1312.4, shall be used to investigate and resolve any complaint related to sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, or teacher vacancies or misassignments [see Williams Complaints]
+- Williams Complaint - District's Williams Uniform Complaint Procedures, AR 1312.4, shall be used to investigate and resolve any complaint related to sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, or teacher vacancies and mis-assignments.

 Scope of Investigations (5 CCR 4630)

 A complaint must be initiated by filing a complaint not later than six months from the date of the alleged discrimination, harassment, intimidation, or bullying occurred, or a date the complaint first had knowledge of the alleged discrimination, harassment, intimidation or bullying.

 The period for filing may be extended by the Office of Equity for good cause for a period not to exceed 90 days following the expiration of the six month time period.

 Timeline for Investigations (5 CCR 5631)